stefan-niculae/school-projects/README.md

 #### 3D Dinosaurs

-3D dinosaurs in a lighted scene which can be observed by flying around [OpenGL].
+[OpenGL] Dinosaurs in a lighted scene which can be observed by flying around.

 ![screenshot](5 Dinosaurs/screenshot.png)